KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

 1. Set up the source.

-   Search "KYVE" in the `Sources searchbar` and select it.
+   Search for "KYVE" in the `Sources search bar` and select it.

    In this step you specify the [KYVE pools](https://app.korellia.kyve.network/#/pools) from which you want to retrieve data, identified by **Pool-IDs**.